Adding Time-Based Comparison Columns to Reports

 To add a comparison column formula field to a report:

-1. Add two comparison columns to a report, with different Alternate Date Ranges or Alternate Period Ranges.
+1. Add two comparison columns to a report, each with a different Alternate Date Range or Alternate Period Range.
 See Steps for Adding Alternate Date Range Columns to Reports for details.

 2. In the Add Fields pane, click Add Formula Field.

-3. In the Formula Type field, select a formula to use to calculate values in the selected column.
+3. In the Formula Type field, select a formula to calculate values in the column.

-4. In the X and Y fields, select the comparison columns from step 1 to be used as X and Y in the formula equation.
+4. In the X and Y fields, select the comparison columns from step 1 to use as X and Y in the formula.

 5. If needed, check the Add Grand Total box to add formula column grand totals in subtotal rows.

-6. If you want formula grand totals to be sums of formula column values, clear the Apply Formula to Grand Total box.
+6. If you want the grand totals to be the sum of the formula column values, clear the Apply Formula to Grand Total box.

 7. Click Save.

-For more information about adding formula fields to reports, see Adding Formula Fields to Reports.
+For more information, see Adding Formula Fields to Reports.

 Standard Report Alternate Ranges Are Relative to Report Date

-Any standard report column with an alternate date range defined has an alternate range type of Relative to report date, so that whenever a user changes the main report date range or period range, the alternate range for the comparison column automatically changes as well.
+Any standard report column with an alternate date range uses the of Relative to report date type, so that when you change the main report date or period range, the alternate range for the comparison column updates automatically.

 The following standard report columns have columns with alternate ranges defined: